Naftali Bennett

-Born and raised in Haifa, the son of immigrants from the United States, Bennett served in the Sayeret Matkal and Maglan special forces units of the Israel Defense Forces, commanding many combat operations, and subsequently became a software entrepreneur.
+The son of immigrants from the United States, Bennett was born and raised in Haifa.
+Bennett served in the Sayeret Matkal and Maglan special forces units of the Israel Defense Forces, commanding many combat operations, and subsequently became a software entrepreneur.
 In 1999, he co-founded and co-owned the US company Cyota.
 The company was sold in 2005 for $145 million.
-He has also served as CEO of Soluto, an Israeli cloud computing service, sold in 2013 for a reported $100–130 million.
+He also was CEO of Soluto, an Israeli cloud computing service, that sold in 2013 for a reported $100–130 million.

-Bennett entered politics in 2006, serving as Chief of Staff for Benjamin Netanyahu until 2008.
+Bennett entered politics in 2006, as Chief of Staff for Benjamin Netanyahu until 2008.
 From 2010 to 2012, he was the director of the Yesha Council.
 In 2011, together with Ayelet Shaked, he co-founded the My Israel extra-parliamentary movement.
 In 2012, Bennett was elected as the party leader of The Jewish Home.
-In the 2013 Knesset election, the first contested by The Jewish Home under Bennett's leadership, the party won 12 seats out of 120.
-He served under Prime Minister Netanyahu as Minister of Economy and Religious Services from 2013 to 2015, before being appointed as Minister of Education in 2015.
-In December 2018, Bennett defected from The Jewish Home to form the New Right, a member of the Yamina alliance.
+In the 2013 Knesset election, the first contested by The Jewish Home under Bennett's leadership, the party won 12 seats in the Knesset.
+He served under Prime Minister Benjamin Netanyahu as Minister of Economy and Religious Services from 2013 to 2015, before being appointed Minister of Education in 2015.
+In December 2018, Bennett left The Jewish Home to form the New Right party.
 After he lost his Knesset seat in the April 2019 Knesset election, he was dismissed by Netanyahu as Education Minister in June 2019.
-He regained his seat in the September 2019 Knesset election and was appointed Minister of Defense, before leaving the position the following year.
+He regained his seat in the September 2019 Knesset election, representing the New Right (now a member of the Yamina alliance), and was appointed Minister of Defense, before leaving the position the following year.

-In 2020, Bennett succeeded Shaked to become the leader of the Yamina alliance.
-On 2 June 2021, Bennett agreed to a rotation government with Yair Lapid, whereby Bennett would serve as Israel's Prime Minister until 2023, after which Lapid would assume the role until 2025.
+In the 2021 Knesset election, Yamina under Bennett's leadership won 7 seats.
+On 2 June 2021, Bennett agreed to a rotation government with Yair Lapid, whereby Bennett would serve as Israel's prime minister until 2023, after which Lapid would assume the role until 2025.
 Bennett was sworn in on 13 June 2021.
-On 20 June 2022, Bennett announced he would call for a vote to dissolve the Knesset and step down as prime minister shortly after its dissolution, to be succeeded by Lapid.
+On 20 June 2022, following failures of the coalition to pass bills in the Knesset, Bennett announced he would call for a vote to dissolve the Knesset and step down as prime minister after the dissolution, to be succeeded by Lapid.
 On 29 June, he announced that he would not seek re-election to the chamber in the next election that have been scheduled for later in the year.
-Lapid succeeded him as Prime Minister on 1 July 2022, while Bennett succeeded Lapid as the Alternate Prime Minister.
-He also served as the Minister of Community Affairs.
+Lapid succeeded him as prime minister on 1 July 2022, while Bennett succeeded Lapid as the Alternate Prime Minister.
 He announced his resignation as alternative prime minister on 6 November, which became effective on 8 November.
+Bennett registered a new political party in April 2025 under the placeholder name Bennett 2026.